The Lazy Project Manager

 Description

-Attendees will learn more about the sorts of PMO that can be adopted and the styles of operation and management.
-The workshop aims to aid participants in learning how to grow a PMO to enterprise level or how to re-energise a PMO within an organisation.
+Attendees will delve into various types of PMOs that can be adopted, alongside different styles of operation and management.
+This workshop aims to empower participants with the knowledge to scale a PMO to enterprise level or to rejuvenate an existing PMO within their organization.

-• Appreciate the 5 basic types of PMO
+- Appreciate the 5 basic types of PMOs

-• Take the ‘PMO pulse’ of their PMO and identify areas for improvement
+- Assess the ‘PMO pulse’ of their own PMO and highlight areas for improvement

-The workshop includes a real-life case study for student reference and discussion and concludes with a look to the future of the PMO.
+This workshop includes a real-life case study for reference and discussion, and will conclude with a forward-looking perspective on the future of PMOs.

 Time

-• Virtual Option: Over two days, 3 hours per day
+Virtual Option: Over one or two days, 3 hours per day

-The remote delivery covers 6 hours and follows the ‘best practice’ format of each hour of delivery including a balanced mix of presentations, exercises, discussions, and breaks.
+The remote course delivery consists of 3-6 hours of instruction, structured in a ‘best practice’ format that includes a balanced mix of presentations, exercises, discussions, and breaks.

 Audience

-The remote workshop is directed at anyone sponsoring, leading, or indeed working in a PMO – whether a ‘greenfield’ PMO start up or a mature PMO
+This remote workshop is tailored for anyone sponsoring, leading, or working within a PMO—whether it’s a ‘greenfield’ PMO start-up or a well-established PMO.

-No previous PMO experience is required, only a keen interest in learning more about what a PMO can deliver to a business and to the project personnel.
+No prior PMO experience is necessary, just a genuine interest in learning how project management courses can enhance the value a PMO brings to a business and its project personnel.

 Overview